open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/external/g-s3-protocol.html.md

 Setting the value to `false` can be useful in testing and development environments to allow communication without changing certificates.

-**Warning:** Setting the value to `false` exposes a security risk by ignoring invalid credentials when establishing communication between a client and a S3 data store.
+> **Caution** Setting the value to `false` exposes a security risk by ignoring invalid credentials when establishing communication between a client and a S3 data store.

 `version`
 :   Specifies the version of the information specified in the `LOCATION` clause of the `CREATE EXTERNAL TABLE` command.
 The value is either `1` or `2`.
 The default value is `1`.